 Click the Search button to search for a specific session by date and time, Farm, group, session state, user account name, server or application.
 This works well when trying to quickly find a specific user’s session or to review historical session details.

-Figure 2 - Search button located at bottom of the screen
+Figure 2 - Search button located at top of the screen

 Within the Search dialog, enter the parameters to find sessions and click View.

 Figure 3 - Search dialog